 - Kosher salt

-- In a large Dutch oven or stockpot, bring the chicken broth, lemon juice, lemon zest, bay leaf, and Parmesan rind to a boil over medium high heat.
+- In a large Dutch oven or soup pot over medium high heat, bring the chicken broth, lemon zest and juice, bay leaf and Parmesan rind to a boil.

 - Add the carrots and celery to the mixture and simmer until tender, about 5 to 8 minutes.